serious-44/ssp/README.md

 ---- Compiling the source code

-You need the qtCreator IDE.
+You need the free QtCreator IDE.

 This page describes, how to install IDE and compiler on Windows. https://www.ics.com/blog/getting-started-qt-and-qt-creator-windows